Impact of Low ell's on Large Scale Structure Anomalies: Addressing the problematic multipoles

-In Figure (\ref{fig:Compare}), we present marginalized 1D posterior for $A_L$ obtained from different datasets.
+In \cref{fig:Compare}, we present marginalized 1D posterior for $A_L$ obtained from different datasets.
 Our results indicate that the incorporation of WMAP, ACT, and SPT data substantially mitigates the $A_L$ anomaly, rendering it statistically insignificant.
 Notably, the inclusion of \textit{low-z} datasets further minimizes the anomaly.
 With the exception of the full P18 dataset analyzed independently and the case involving the entire dataset combined, the DIC consistently indicates that the $\Lambda$CDM model is preferred over the $\Lambda \text{CDM} + A_L$ model for all other datasets and their combinations.
-In Figure \ref{fig: H0S8} we present likelihood contours for $H_0$ and $S_8$ for the different combinations of datasets for $\Lambda$CDM model and its extension $\Lambda$CDM$+A_L$ model.
-While these tensions still persist, we can observe some reduction when considering WMAP+ACT+SPT dataset with the $\Lambda$CDM model.
+In \cref{fig: H0S8} we present likelihood contours for $H_0$ and $S_8$ for the different combinations of datasets for $\Lambda$CDM model and its extension $\Lambda$CDM$+A_L$ model.
+While these tensions still persist, we can observe some reduction when considering WMAP+ACT+SPT dataset with the $\Lambda$CDM model. {Additionally, for the case of P18 dataset (\cref{tab: addressing}) when we go from the $\Lambda$CDM to $\Lambda$CDM + $A_L$ the mean value of $100 \Omega_m h^2$ decreases from 14.256 to 14.06 and $n_s$ increases, this is due to the increase in the lensing amplitude value.
+A similar trend is also observed in \cite{Planck:2018vyg}.
+However, as seen in the next two columns when we exclude the lower 30 multipoles of Planck, the lensing amplitude $A_L$ becomes consistent with unity within 1$\sigma$ and we do not see any significant change in the values of $100 \Omega_m h^2$ and $n_s$.
+We see the same kind of interplay between these 3 parameters with other combination of datasets as well.}